How to Retouch a Portrait in Pixelmator Pro

 Every actor wants their eyes a major focal point in their headshot.
 Let’s make a local adjustment to her eyes so they really grab our attention.

-We’ll need to make a selection of the eyes in order to affect them, and only them.
+We’ll need to make a of the eyes in order to affect them, and only them.
 I’ll do this by using the Quick Selection tool.

-Select ‘New‘ and then click ‘Select and Mask…‘ to an overlay where you can then create your selection.
+Select ‘New‘ and then click ‘Select and Mask…‘ to create an overlay where you can then create your selection.

 After you’ve brushed your selection, click ‘Apply‘ in the bottom right to create this selection.
 You’ll now see the portrait as it was, but with some marching ants around her eyes, where we’ve selected and masked.